boldbi/boldbi-kubernetes/docs/FAQ/how-to-deploying-bold-bi-on-aks-with-azure-alb-gateway.md

 This should list the nodes in your AKS cluster.

 ## 2. Download the Azure ALB Pre-Config File
-Download the pre-configuration YAML file for Azure ALB integration with Bold BI.Use the following command or download directly from the URL
+Download the pre-configuration YAML file for Azure ALB integration with Bold BI.
+Use the following command or download directly from the URL
 ```sh
 curl -O https://raw.githubusercontent.com/boldbi/boldbi-kubernetes/refs/heads/main/deploy/azure-alb-pre-config.yaml
 ```